pulp/pulp/docs/sphinx/user-guide/nodes.rst

 On The Parent
 ^^^^^^^^^^^^^

-On the Pulp server to be used as the parent node.
+On the Pulp server to be used as the parent node:

 1. Install the pulp-node-parent package.